-Legend: 🗴 not suitable 🖌 suitable 🏹 suitable with conditions Denomination Species Suitability Comments Africana Polygala L × This proposal is not suitable as a species Polygala africana Chodat. exists.
-Sativus - Sativus is a frequent part used in botanical taxa.
-In some cases, the proposal may not be suitable when it is not recognisable as a variety denomination.
-Sweet Sativa Pisum sativum L. × The proposal is not suitable for a pea variety because the species Latin name is clearly recognisable in 'Sativa', which is a recognised botanical name for cultivated peas.
-Daffodil Narcissus L. × This proposal is not suitable because it is the common name of the species.
-The proposal would be suitable for a variety of another crop sector.
-Daffod Narcissus L. × This proposal is not suitable for a Narcissus L. because it contains a part of the common name of the species, which is clearly recognisable.
-The proposal would be suitable for a variety of another crop sector.
-Glauca - Glaucus is a frequent part used in botanical taxa.
-In some cases, the proposal may not be suitable when it is not recognizable as a variety denomination.
+Legend: not suitable vith conditions Denomination Suitability Comments Africana This proposal is not suitable for a variety of Polygala L. as a species Polygala africana Chodat. exists.
+Sativus This proposal is not suitable for a maize variety although Zea sativus does not exist because Sativus is a widely used species name.
+Daffodil √ !
+This proposal is not suitable for a variety of Narcissus L. because it is the common name of the species.
+The proposal is suitable for a variety of another crop sector.
+Daffod √!
+This proposal is not suitable for a variety of Narcissus L. because it contains a part the common name of the species, which is clearly recognisable.
+The proposal is suitable for a variety of another crop sector.